GDSC-KIIT/C-tutorials/src/02-dev-env-windows.md

 3. To view this output, we simply type in -

 ```
-a
+./a.out
 ```

 4. And voila!
 We get the output "Hello World".
-   If you want to give the output a specific name (for example - testOutput), the commands are -
+   If you want to give the output a specific name (for example - testOutput) and then print the output, the commands are -

 ```
 gcc -o testOutput test.c
+./testOutput
 ```

+And with this, we're done with setting up a development environment with C in Windows.